Design for Life: How to Balance Your Creative Practice

 Biba Dow co-founded Dow Jones Architects in 2000 and was shortlisted this year for Architect of the Year in the Women in Architecture Awards.
 In our interview, Biba shares how she has cultivated a practice over time that is enriched by cultural projects and opportunities to share knowledge.

-Biba and her husband met as architecture students.
-They were both on the Master‘s course and felt very quickly that they had a similar way of thinking about things, and they started the conversation that‘s still going on today.
+We met as architecture students.
+We were both on the Master‘s course and I think we felt very quickly that we had a similar way of thinking about things, and we started the conversation that‘s still going on today.

-Biba had a clear set of role models of working couples who had architectural or other creative practices.
-That was really helpful because it was a way of thinking about how one could live a life and do this job and make it work in all aspects of life.
+I had a clear set of role models of working couples who had architectural or other creative practices.
+That was really helpful because it was a way of thinking about how you could live your life and do this job and make it work in all aspects of life.
 The famous ones like Charles and Ray Eames and the Smithsons and Lucienne and Robin Day combined creative practice with living working together.
-That was her inspiration.
+That was my inspiration, really.

 out of work, then he would get another job or eventually we’d both get another job.”

 Why did becoming an entrepreneur appeal to you as a new parent?
 How does running your own practice make it easier to balance personal and professional life?

 I found it very freeing.
 I felt that lots of new and exciting things were happening to me and it gave me a great sense of conviction that was liberating.